Updated: May 5

 U-Factor: The rate of heat loss is indicated in terms of the U-factor (U-value) of a window assembly and tells you how well it insulates.
 The lower the U-factor, the greater a window's resistance to heat flow and the better its insulating properties.

 With a typical project at Amerail we are able to reduce the U-Factor between 67% and 75% depending on the time of year and current weather conditions.
-Reducing the U-Factor ensures that in the winter months your guests will not need to increase the heat in their rooms because the energy efficient windows will be better insulated preventing the cold air from getting through.
+Reducing the U-Factor ensures that in the winter months your guests will not need to increase the heat in their hotel rooms because the energy efficient windows will be better insulated preventing the cold air from getting through.

 Finally there’s relative heat gain…